LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 - Then, deploy a [gradiant/jupyter](https://artifacthub.io/packages/helm/gradiant/jupyter) release on the cluster, providing the custom values in the file /ML-Frontend/my-jupyter-values.yaml:
 `helm install my-jupyter gradiant/jupyter --version 0.1.6 -f ./ML-Frontend/my-jupyter-values.yaml`

-Using the *gitNotebooks* value, you can custom the release with an init Container that download the notebook from a Github repo and make the available to the release.
+Using the *gitNotebooks* value, you can custom the release with an init Container that download an *entire* Github repo (with your custom notebooks) and make them available inside the Pod.
-My configuration is such, at start, the Pod has my notebooks downloaded from /ML-Frontend/notebooks.

 #### Notes: